norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 **What is plausible?**

 * Cochran example: when human behavior is involved, MCAR must be viewed as an extremely special case that would often be violated in practice
-* Missing data may be introduced by design (e.g., measure some variables, don’t measure others for reasons of cost, response burden), in which case MCAR would apply
+* Missing data may be introduced by design (e.g., measure some variables, donâ€™t measure others for reasons of cost, response burden), in which case MCAR would apply
 * MAR is much more common than MCAR
 * We cannot be too cavalier about assuming MAR, but anecdotal evidence shows that it often is plausible when conditioning on enough information